Bennexy/clipboard-history/README.md

 # Clipstash

 A lightweight, high-performance clipboard history manager for Linux, written entirely in Rust.

-It focuses on speed, privacy, and user control by keeping clipboard data local and providing a lightweight daemon-based architecture.
+Clipstash focuses on speed, privacy, and user control by keeping clipboard data local and using a lightweight daemon-based architecture.

-Clipstash is designed around a simple idea: **keep the clipboard daemon running, and make the UI appear instantly whenever it's needed.**
+Clipstash is designed around a simple idea:

+> Keep the clipboard daemon running, and make the UI appear instantly whenever it is needed.

-Instead of combining clipboard monitoring and the user interface into a single application, Clipstash separates them into independent components that communicate over a Unix domain socket.
+Instead of combining clipboard monitoring and the user interface into a single application, Clipstash separates them into independent components communicating through a Unix domain socket.

+The project consists of:

 * **clipd** – a background daemon that continuously monitors the system clipboard, stores clipboard history, and serves connected clients.
 * **clipui** – a lightweight popup interface built with **egui** for searching and selecting clipboard entries.